vaquerizaslab/fanc/kaic-doc/kaic-executable/kaic-generate-hic/kaic_auto.rst

 To process FASTQ files with ``kaic``, you must first have `Bowtie2 <http://bowtie-bio.sourceforge.net/bowtie2/index.shtml>`_ or `BWA <http://bio-bwa.sourceforge.net/>`_ installed on your system and available in your PATH.
 Additionally, you need the corresponding index for the reference genome of your choice.
+We currently recommend using BWA, as it supports chimeric reads, which are frequent in Hi-C libraries when ligation junctions are sequenced.

 Once you have these prerequisites, you can call ``kaic auto`` like this, assuming you are in the \
 ``examples`` folder: